bartTC/django-attachments/README.rst

    within your django project.

 2. Add ``(r'^attachments/', include('attachments.urls')),`` to your ``urls.py``.

+3. Add ``'django.core.context_processors.request'`` to your ``TEMPLATE_CONTEXT_PROCESSORS``
+   in your settings.py.
+If this setting does not exist, simply add the following snippet at the end of your settings.py.

+    TEMPLATE_CONTEXT_PROCESSORS = (
+        'django.core.context_processors.auth',
+        'django.core.context_processors.i18n',
+        'django.core.context_processors.media',
+        'django.core.context_processors.request',
+    )

 This app provides a additional permission ``delete_foreign_attachments`` which enables that users with it can delete foreign attachments.
 Normally only the user who uploaded the attachment can delete it.